 If you’re in Carlsbad CA, there’s a new treat in store – the Legoland Hotel!

 The hotel opened in April 2013, just as I was planning a family trip to California.
 And since the whole family, including our then seven year old twin boys enjoyed our visit to LEGOLAND®, Florida last winter, LEGOLAND® California was definitely on our agenda.
 When I found out about the hotel, I set aside my concerns about the room rate ($300 and up, per night!) and booked a night.
+A room sleeps five (two in the big bed and three in the bunk + trundle), so that reduced the worry of having too little space in one room.

 The kids knew we were going to spend a day at LEGOLAND®, but we kept our stay at the hotel a secret right until we pulled up at the entrance.
 And what an entrance it is!
 LEGO models everywhere, friendly staff to open car doors, take luggage and show you inside.
 The kids immediately went to the building station closest to the entrance – a large LEGO sculpture with open ‘pits’ with bricks at the base.
 There was a second play area near the reception desk, then a third towards the back of the lobby, which offers a huge walk-through pirate ship (look for the lever next to the dragon – it roars when you pull it!).
 The lobby is bustling with people and entertainment, but not particularly large, so it’s easy to give your kids some space as they gaze in wonder or dig into the bricks.
 There are LEGO models everywhere; you can’t blame them for being amazed as they look around!